islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - What do you **enjoy** the most from working there?
 - Tell me something that you don't like here.
 What would you like to be different, why and how?
 - What are the current main **challenges** for the company? (product and technical challenges)
-- Why would you fire me?
+- Why would you **fire me**?
 - What would be my **boundaries**?
 What wouldn't I be allowed to do or to step into?
 - What do you **expect** from me?
 - Why don't you cover this position with a current internal employee?
 - Do you have a structured **onboarding** plan for me?
 - Who would be **my manager**?
 I would like to talk to them and understand their vision and expectations about me.
 - Why did the last 2 people of Engineering left?
+How did you handle it?
+- Why did the last 2 people of Engineering were fired (or made redundant 😉)?
 How did you handle it?
 - How do you take **care** of people?
 - Can I talk to any **potential peer**, specially someone already doing the same work?
 Can I talk with a team?
 - What does a **team** look like there?